 Full of recent graduates and technology aficionados, there’s a creative spirit and innovative energy within Ithaca that continually works to inspire and invigorate our endeavors in technology.
 Looking to make a mark in the Ithaca tech community, our team of programmers regularly take part in Ithaca Web People’s Tuesday Tech Talk—a monthly meetup for tech professionals and enthusiasts that facilitates discussion in all things tech.

 Having spent a significant amount of time exploring the world of SVGs and animation while at Funkhaus, Sander’s knowledge on the topic has led to some incredible innovation when it comes to our work.
-We were eager to hear more on the tech topic, so we went straight to the expert himself to break down the ABCs of SVGs.
+We were eager to hear more on the tech topic, so we went straight to the expert themself to break down the ABCs of SVGs.

 First things first: what are SVGs?